Great Group Reads

 Rachel Slaiman is a freelance writer and freelance editor with an MS in Publishing from Pace University.
 Her two passions in life are reading and writing.
 She is excited to be a part of the Great Group Reads Selection Committee to put into action her belief that everyone should always be reading something.
 She has been an active member of the New York City chapter since June 2010.

 Lois Van Stipdonk is a past president of the Detroit Chapter of WNBA and past National Secretary of the WNBA.
 She is the retired director of the Wayne (MI) Public Library and presently serves as a trustee of The Library Network, the library cooperative serving most of southeast Michigan.
 She enjoys reading many types of books and belongs to two reading groups.

-Rachelle Yousuf is a graduate student in English Literature at California State University, Northridge and the current President of the Los Angeles Chapter.
-She also works as a technical writer and a YA literature reviewer for an online journal.
-She has co-edited an anthology of motherhood poems that was released in 2012.
-This is her third year on the Great Group Reads Selection Committee.
+Rachelle Yousuf is a graduate student in English Literature at California State University, Northridge and the current president of the Los Angeles Chapter.
+She also works as the membership assistant for PEN Center USA and is an editorial intern at Rare Bird Lit, an independent press in Los Angeles.
+This is her fourth year on the Great Group Reads Selection Committee.

 Marika Zemke holds a master’s degree in Library and Information Sciences and works as the Adult Services Manager at a public library in Michigan, where Reader’s Advisory is her passion.
 Marika facilitates three book groups through her work as a librarian, including a Pre-Pub club.
-She is currently on hiatus from reviewing fiction for Library Journal.
-She is a member of the Detroit chapter.
+She has had numerous books selected for Library Reads.
+Currently on hiatus from reviewing fiction for Library Journal, Marika is a current member of the WNBA-Detroit Chapter